 Do the following:

-Click the toolbar button arrow, and select Add New Test.
+Click the Add drop-down in the toolbar, and select Add New Test.

 Select to add a GUI Test to the solution, and enter the test name as MyFlight.